Code-Institute-Submissions/Daffie95-MS2-mmry/README.md

 1. ~~Add a landingpage to match wirefram.~~
 2. ~~Add a functional restart button to game page.~~
 3. ~~Fix error where players can break out of the fuction that clicks the cards.(read more in 4.)~~
-4. Add notification upon completing the game.
+4. Add notification upon completing the game. (if time allows)
 5. ~~Update anchor link tags on the restart button on gamepage.html~~